furibec/furibec.github.io/_pages/about.md

 <hr>
 I am a Data Scientist at [Danfoss Leanheat](https://leanheat.com/) working in the Data Science team lead by [Antti Solonen](https://github.com/solbes).

+I hold a doctoral degree from the Technical University of Munich, including research experience at MIT.
+Additionally, I have completed postdoctoral work at the Technical University of Denmark and LUT University.

 My research interests lie at the interface of computational sciences and applied probability and statistics.
 In particular: uncertainty quantification, inverse problems, Bayesian inference, data assimilation, Monte Carlo methods, rare event simulation, and probabilistic machine learning.

 <hr><hr>